gnuwimp/flw/README.md

 Widgets:
 * Chart - Chart widget with dates as x data.
 * DateChooser - Show month date view.
-* TableDisplay - Show data in a grid.
-* TableEditor - Edit data in a grid.
 * Grid - Edit data in TableEditor with build in storage.
+* GridGroup - An layout widget using a grid.
+* InputMenu - Similar to Fl_Input_Choice, but can keep track of an history list and use arrow keys in the input widget to switch between strings.
 * LcdNumber - Number widget in lcd style.
-* GridGroup - An layout widget using a grid.
+* Plot - Numerical chart with numbers.
+* ScrollBrowser - Scroll faster and let user copy a line to clipboard.
 * SplitGroup - An layout widget for two widgets that can be resized with mouse.
+* TableDisplay - Show data in a grid.
+* TableEditor - Edit data in a grid.
 * TabsGroup - An tabbed layout widget that can have tabs at every direction.
 Tabs can be moved or selected with keyboard shortcuts.
-* InputMenu - Similar to Fl_Input_Choice, but can keep track of an history list and use arrow keys in the input widget to switch between strings.
-* ScrollBrowser - Scroll faster and let user copy a line to clipboard.

 Dialogs:
 * FontDialog - Select a font.